asllop/OpenAVT-iOS/README.md

 <a name="examp"></a>
 ## 4. Examples

-Inside the `Examples` folder you will find multiple usage examples.
+Inside the `Examples` folder, you will find multiple usage examples.
 To run them execute `pod install` from each example directory.

 #### 4.1 ExampleAVPlayer